Born Hertfordshire, United Kingdom.

 2004 - 2007 BA (Hons) Photography, London College of Communication, London

 During the last two years the output of Bilton’s work has taken the form of workshops, performance, 16mm film and choreography.
-These immersive works have been shown as part of a one-year residency at St George’s Hospital, a six month residency at the Wellcome Collection, a two-year residency at the Canal and River Trust, a commission for Kettle’s Yard and a series of research workshops at Tate Exchange.
+These immersive works have been shown as part of a one-year residency at St George’s Hospital, a six month residency at the Wellcome Collection, a two-year residency at the Canal and River Trust, a series of commissions for Kettle’s Yard and research workshops at Tate Exchange.

-He is currently an Honorary Artist at Cambridge University Hospitals; Artist in residence at St George’s Hospital, Senior Core Tutor on The King’s Foundation programme; Associate Artist at Kettle’s Yard and the Sainsbury Centre for Visual Arts and Visiting Practitioner at the London College of Communication.
+He is currently an Honorary Artist at Cambridge University Hospitals; Artist in residence at St George’s Hospital, Senior Core Tutor on The King’s Foundation programme; Associate Artist at Kettle’s Yard and the Sainsbury Centre for Visual Arts.